adarsh832/Ash_AI/README.md

 An advanced AI-powered voice command system that can control your computer through natural language commands and respond to questions using LLM (Language Learning Models).

+## Most important to download is Ollama and install llama3.2 model or it will not generate response

 ## Features

 - 🎙️ Voice Command Recognition